draeger-lab/SBSCL/README.md

 The package structure in more detail:
 ```
  /
- |- dist        -> Contains three different JAR file versions of the library
+ |- dist        -> Contains a JAR file of the library
  |- doc
     |- api      -> JavaDoc including examples for usage of the library
  |- lib         -> 3rd party libraries needed for compilation and execution